modulargaming/kohana-3.0/README.md

 Now Browse to `yourdomain.com` and you should see the **Home Page**.

-> By default, the first registered user has Administrator privilege.
+> By default, you will need to set your user to have the role 'Admin'.